Frequently Asked Questions

 CyberCamp will also provide drinks within the classroom throughout the week.
 These drinks consist mostly of bottled water and a few types of canned soft drinks.

-Parents are strongly encouraged to join and participate on the Friday afternoon and welcome to watch any other time.
+Parents are strongly encouraged to join and participate on the afternoon of Friday June 26th.
+If you’d like to watch any other time, please contact Doug Cassle at email@example.com.Back to Index

 CyberCamp is completely community funded (donations and volunteers).
 To continue to provide the Charlotte Community this incredible opportunity for our youth, Sponsors are required.